 On my 9/8/2015 post, I had written that the point I can retire is when my passive income I receive exceeds my expenses.
 And that amount is $3,000 per month in passive income.
 Therefore, my goal at that time of the post was to receive $36,000 in dividends by 2041.
 I had also posted a breakdown of target dividend income goals for each year from 2015 to 2041, which can be found here.

 Since the amount of dividends I actually received exceeds the projected 2018 dividends, I'll need to revise my projected dividend amounts.
 You can find these revised projected dividend goals for each year here.
-For 2017, my goal is to receive $6,000 in dividend income.
-If I can hit that goal, I would be 16.67% closer to retirement.
-This dividend goal of $6,000 for 2017 is a 16.70% increase from the $5,141.35 dividends I received in 2016.
+For 2018, my goal is to receive $7,800 in dividend income.
+This dividend goal of $7,800 for 2018 is a 6.17% increase from the $7,346.95 dividends I received in 2017.
 I'm counting on dividend growth, dividend reinvestments, and new capital to achieve this goal.
-With no mortgage going into 2017, hopefully I can achieve or even exceed this goal.

 What do you think of my dividend goal for 2018?
 Do you have any goals or financial new year's resolutions for 2018?